geerlingguy/ansible-role-redis/README.md

 Add extra include file paths to this list to include more/localized Redis configuration.

 The redis package name for installation via the system package manager.
-Defaults to `redis-server` on Debian and `redis` on RHEL.
+Defaults to `redis-server` on Debian and `redis` on RHEL/OpenSUSE.

 ```yaml
 redis_package_name: "redis-server"
 ```

 (Default for RHEL shown) The redis package name for installation via the system package manager.
-Defaults to `redis-server` on Debian and `redis` on RHEL.
+Defaults to `redis-server` on Debian and `redis` on RHEL/OpenSUSE.

 ```yaml
 redis_requirepass: ""